angelacao8/angelacao8.github.io/index.md

 Hi, I am a senior at [Emory](https://www.emory.edu/home/index.html) pursuing a B.A. in Linguistics and Math.
 I am interested in theoretical linguistics and applications of the semantics-pragmatics interface in AI.

 ### Research
 Currently, I am completing an honors thesis advised by Dr. Jinho Choi and Dr. Gregor Williamson.
-We aim to integrate formal linguistics into dialogue systems through Graph Reasoning for Inference Driven Dialogue (GRIDD) for [Emora](http://nlp.mathcs.emory.edu/emora/emora.html).
+We are working on Graph Reasoning for Inference Driven Dialogue (GRIDD) for [Emora](http://nlp.mathcs.emory.edu/emora/emora.html).

 Aug.
 2021: I completed an NSF REU hosted by Stanford CSLI and was advised by Dr. Thomas Icard and Atticus Geiger.
 During this experience, we researched [Integrating Structured Equation Models into Formal Semantics: A Case Study in Chess](www.google.com).